 SO, WHAT’S THE SOLUTION?

-In Panama, healthcare expenses are based on the local cost of living which is much less than the United States.
+In Panama, healthcare expenses are based on the local cost of living which is much less than the United States or Canada.
 In addition, frivolous lawsuits are non-existence in Panama so malpractice insurance is very low for doctors.
-For these reasons, Panama healthcare and health insurance cost a small fraction of what they would cost in the United States.
+For these reasons, Panama healthcare and health insurance cost a small fraction of what they would cost in the North America.
 Despite the lower costs, the quality of care is high.

-A routine doctor visit is $10 to $20 in Panama.
+A routine doctor visit is $12 to $25 in Panama.
 That’s not a co-pay.
 That is the total cost without insurance.
-A specialist is $30 to $40.
+A specialist is $40 to $50.
 If you need to go to the emergency room, it will set you back $25 an hour.
 These are the prices without insurance.

-Many expats living in Panama self-insure because the costs are so low.
-They can take advantage of the public hospitals where it is only $1.50 to see a doctor and $10 a day if you are hospitalized.
+Many ex-pats living in Panama self-insure because the costs are so low.
+They can take advantage of the public hospitals where it is only $2 to see a doctor, $5 for a specialist, and $10 a day if you are hospitalized.

-But, because health insurance is so affordable in Panama I think it is wise to get health insurance when you can afford to.
+Because health insurance is so affordable in Panama I think it is wise to get health insurance when you can afford to.
 With a higher deductible, you can reduce your monthly or annual premium.
 Health insurance prices will depend on your age.

-You have several choices for health insurance.
 You can get insurance which only covers you in Panama.
-Or, you can get international health insurance which will cover you in Panama, the United States, or any other country.
-These plans usually require that you are under 74 on the day you sign up but then they cover you for as long as you pay the premium.
-They may exclude pre-existing conditions for the first year or two then cover the condition after that.
+Or, you can get international health insurance that will cover you in Panama, the United States, or any other country.
+These plans usually require that you are under 70 on the day you sign up but then they cover you for as long as you pay the premium.
+Some insurance companies may exclude pre-existing conditions for the first year or two then cover the condition after that.

 Before moving to Panama, I tripped on a blanket and fell down the stairs at my house in Dallas.
 I damaged my eyes and had to have two eye surgeries in Texas.
 I thought my eyes would be excluded from my insurance in Panama but it was not.

 Shop around for health insurance.
-And beware that many insurance “brokers” charge 30-40% more for health insurance.
-You’ll save money by buying your insurance directly from the company instead of using an insurance broker.
+But BEWARE that many insurance “brokers” or agents charge 30-50% more for health insurance.
+You’ll save money by buying your insurance directly from the company instead of using an insurance agent.

-There are other savings when it comes to health care in Panama It cost about $30 to get your teeth cleaned.
+There are other savings when it comes to health care in Panama It cost about $50 to get your teeth cleaned.
 It is less than $1000 for a dental implant.
-A friend had an upper and lower eye lift in Panama City for only $2200.
-These low prices are attracting medical tourist to Panama.
+A friend had an upper and lower eye lift in Panama City for only $2000.
+These low prices are attracting medical tourists to Panama.

 It’s unfortunate that people in the United States don’t have an affordable solution for health insurance.
-My healthy 34-year-old daughter would have to pay $297 per month for insurance with a $6,000 deductible under Obamacare.
-Or she can pay a $1100 a year penalty for not having insurance then pay out of pocket for healthcare.
+My healthy 38-year-old daughter would have to pay $525 per month for insurance with an $8,000 deductible at healthcare.gov.
+She previously had to pay a $2000 a year penalty because she refused to pay those ridiculous prices for health insurance in Texas.
 With a deductible that high, it is doubtful that she would ever actually get to use her insurance.

-Many people in the U.S. don’t know how bad and how expensive health care is in the United States or that there are very affordable health care and health insurance alternatives when they live in Panama.
+Many people in the U.S. are learning that there are very affordable health care and health insurance alternatives when they relocate to Panama.

-Many of the doctors in Panama were educated in the United States and some are even Board Certified in the United States.
+Some doctors in Panama were educated in the United States and some are even Board Certified in the United States.
 You can find any specialist in Panama that you’d find in the US too.

 Panama has quality hospitals too.
 Punta Pacifica Hospital, the Johns Hopkins International-affiliate, is known as one of the most technologically advanced medical centers in Latin America.
 Hospital Paitilla is affiliated with the prestigious Cleveland Clinic.
 San Fernando Hospital is affiliated with the well-known Tulane University Health Services Center and Hospital Clinic, Baptist Health International of Miami, and the Miami Children’s Hospital.
 Hospital National is run by the American Hospital Management Company, which is affiliated with the University of Nebraska Medical Center and the Kendall Medical Center in Florida.